AnnollaTulasi/README/Docker/Docker_instructions.md

 - EXPOSE - gives port informations//metadata related only
 - in docker inspect we can check the labels added and port exposed details
 - ENV are environment variables and can access inside containers
-- after entering the container by exec command if we check for env these variables will be available
+- after entering the container by exec command if we check for env these variables will be available and these can be useed inside code
+- ENTRYPOINT

 ```
 FROM <base_os>:<version>
 RUN dnf install nginx -y //to install any thing on top on base os